huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [The magic you are looking for is in the work you are always avoiding.](https://www.youtube.com/shorts/E0SkEQ1e3P0) [The cave you fear to enter holds the treasure you seek.](https://www.goodreads.com/quotes/192665-the-cave-you-fear-to-enter-holds-the-treasure-you) Gather information and confront your fears.

 Don’t wait.
 Don’t tell yourself you’ll warm up to it.
 Do it now.
 Do it first.
 The time will never be just right.
-The longer you put off a task, the harder it becomes.
+[You will never be younger than you are right now.](https://jamesclear.com/3-2-1/november-7-2024)

 [Discipline now, freedom later.](https://x.com/RyanHoliday/status/1698727749165387969) Hard now, easy later.
 [Only the disciplined ones in life are free.](https://www.youtube.com/shorts/hywDs1dhTOI) The labor will pass, but the rewards will last.